 Applying for the study-abroad in China program

 The program application is administered by the IUSB Academic Affairs Office of International Programs.
-Please fill out an online application, submit an application essay, and complete the agreement and release form by clicking here (https://academics.iusb.edu/international-programs/study-abroad-application.html).
+Please fill out an online application, submit an essay, and complete the agreement and release form by clicking here (https://academics.iusb.edu/international-programs/study-abroad-application.html).
 The deadline for application is Dec.
 2, 2024.
 A deposit of $300 is due by Jan.
 15, 2025.

 Scholarships and financial aid